The $8 Amazon Product That Makes Our Beauty Writer's Brows Look Laminated

 ”

-My Amazon soap brow arrived quickly post-ordering and with no-fuss packaging: two small tins of product, four itty-bitty spoolies, and a tiny insert with application instructions.
-Step one was to mist the spoolie to get it slightly moist but not too wet so as to maintain a malleable gel-like consistency instead of a soaped-up mess.
+My Amazon soap brow arrived quickly post-ordering with no-fuss packaging: two small tins of product, four itty-bitty spoolies, and a tiny insert with application instructions.
+Step one was to mist the spoolie to get it slightly moist but not too wet, so as to maintain a malleable gel-like consistency instead of a soaped-up mess.
 Although you can use water for this first step, I opted for some MAC Fix+ spray and swapped out the provided tiny spoolies for a larger one I already had on hand.
 I gave it a spritz with my setting spray, being careful to not oversaturate it, and ran it through the soap brow product a few times to evenly coat it.
-To apply it, I started by running the spoolie in a vertical direction at the inner corner of my brow followed by a sweeping of the brush diagonally upwards to create a clean tail end.
+To apply, I started by running the spoolie in a vertical direction at the inner corner of my brows followed by a sweeping of the brush diagonally upwards to create a clean tail end.

 “